WendyHanzer/3/Assignment04/README.md

 The excutable will be put in bin

-The file path for the ojb model needs to be added as a runtime argument
+The file path for the obj model needs to be added as a runtime argument

+E.X. (if you are in the bin directory)

-E.X. ./Matrix gameBoard.obj
+>$ ./Matrix gameBoard.obj

+E.X. (if you are in the build directory)

+>$ ../bin/Matrix ../bin/gameBoard.obj

 The name of the model created in Blender is gameBoard.obj

 Using freeglut.h instead of glut.h